 Buttermilk: 1/4 cup

 Since this also adds liquid to recipes, you'll want to reduce water or other liquid by 1/4 cup.

 Mayonnaise: 3 tablespoons

-Baking powder + Oil + Water: 2 teaspoons baking powder + one teaspoon neutral-tasting vegetable oil + 2 tablespoons water
+Baking Powder, Oil, and Water: 2 teaspoons baking powder + 1 teaspoon neutral-tasting vegetable oil + 2 tablespoons water

 Best as an egg substitute for cookies.

 Baking Soda and Vinegar: 1 teaspoon baking soda dissolved in 1 tablespoon white vinegar